The best family photo ideas

 3. Combine photos with an activity

 As your toddlers grow into grade school kids (Where does the time go?), activities reign supreme.
-Whether it’s building a sandcastle during your summer family photo shoot, playing in the leaves for your fall family photo, or a family Christmas snowball fight, brainstorm a fun activity ahead of time!
+Whether it’s building a sandcastle during your summer family photo shoot, playing in the leaves for your fall family photo, a chance to hold hands on a family vacation, or a family Christmas snowball fight, brainstorm a fun activity ahead of time!
 Building up the excitement for photos each session is the secret sauce for a smooth shoot year after year.

 We also love letting the kids direct part of the shoot, even if for just the last 5 minutes.
 Dressing up in their favourite costume, telling the adults how to pose or just letting them do the funny faces they’ve been bursting to make will show off their personality and build their confidence.
 Kids are endlessly creative, and they may just even come up with the perfect photo idea!